Yacht Charter Packing List: What To Pack For A Sailing Trip

 Sailing Holiday Packing List for Him and Her

-A sailing holiday is one of the most relaxing vacation types, with no checking in and out of hotels and no need to pack your bags every few days as you move from location to location.
+sailing holiday is one of the most relaxing vacation types, with no checking in and out of hotels and no need to pack your bags every few days as you move from location to location.

-However, because you are aboard a yacht (or boat), you need to ensure that you have everything you need from the beginning of the journey, as purchasing items while sailing can be expensive and difficult.
+However, because you are aboard a yacht (or boat), you need to ensure that you have everything you need from the beginning of the journey, as purchasing items while sailing can be expensive and complicated.

 Don’t worry, though!
 We’ve sailed a few times (even with kids!) and have the ultimate packing list for your week-long sailing vacation right here, whether around the Dalmatian Islands or in the Kvarner Region.